End of year processes

 Strictly, HMRC have the discretion to charge an initial penalty of up to £300 per late form and can thereafter charge a further penalty of up to £60 per day for each day that the failure continues.
 However, it is our understanding that provided you have taken action to remedy the oversight without delay, HMRC are unlikely to impose any such penalties.

 Expenses and benefits forms

-If you provided your employee with taxable expenses or benefits during the tax year, you need to report these to HMRC by 6 July after the tax year in question –so 6 July 2021 for the 2020/21 tax and 6 July 2022 for the 2021/22 tax year and so on.
+If you provided your employee with taxable expenses or benefits during the tax year, and you are not payrolling them, you usually need to report these to HMRC by 6 July after the tax year in question – so 6 July 2023 for the 2022/23 tax and 6 July 2024 for the 2023/24 tax year and so on.
 The employee then pays income tax on the P11D benefits through an amendment to their tax code (or in another way agreed with HMRC).

 You may have to pay Class 1A National Insurance to HMRC on the value of some benefits you provide.